onhate/cube.js/docs/content/Configuration/Multitenancy-Setup.md

 We can instruct Cube.js to connect to MongoDB in that case, instead of Postgres.
 For that purpose we'll use [dbType](config#options-reference-db-type) option to dynamically set database type.
 We also need to modify our [driverFactory](config#options-reference-driver-factory) option.
-You should use [authInfo](config#request-context-auth-info) to determine tenant which requesting the data.
+You should use [securityContext](config#request-context-security-context) to determine tenant which requesting the data.

 **cube.js:**
 ```javascript